NinaKlimenkova/TUNE_Benchmark/data/README.md

 # 5. RS_Compiled Version.xlsx

-A cleaned and simplified version of the compiled dataset used by the research supervisor (RS).
+A cleaned and simplified version of the compiled dataset.
 Maintains the same row-level granularity but may include:

 Additional quality-control annotations